nrj111/Kavach/README.md

 1. Go to the Extensions page by entering `opera://extensions` in a new tab (or use the <kbd>Cmd</kbd>/<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>E</kbd> shortcut).
 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
 3. Click the **Load unpacked** button and select the `chrome` directory.
-4. (Optional): Click the Extensions menu cube button in the address bar and then click the **Pin** button next to the *Pattern Highlighter* to keep its icon permanently displayed.
+4. (Optional): Click the Extensions menu cube button in the address bar and then click the **Pin** button next to the *Kavach* to keep its icon permanently displayed.

 ## Libraries Used
 - [Lit 2.7.2](https://lit.dev/) ([BSD-3-Clause](chrome/scripts/lit/LICENSE))